GSA/sinwebapp/README.md

 Before you build the application, you will need to ensure <i>postgres</i> is running on port 5432 and has an empty database the application can connect to.
 By default, the application searches for a database named <i>sinwebapp</i>.
 You can edit <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i> to configure you database connection.
 The models and migrations from Django will take care of the actual schema of the database, but you must ensure the database atleast exists first.

-You can build the application from source.
-First create a virtual Python environment in the project's root folder
+To build the application from source, first create a virtual Python environment in the project's root folder

 > python -m venv .venv